zevv/npeg/README.md

 atoms and operators, but for more complex grammars it makes sense to define reusable patterns as basic building blocks.

-For this, NPeg keeps track of a global library of patterns.
-The `grammar` macro can be used to add rules to this library.
+For this, NPeg keeps track of a global library of patterns and templates.
+The `grammar` macro can be used to add rules or templates to this library.
 All patterns in the library will be stored with a *qualified* identifier in the form `libraryname.patternname`, by which they can be refered to at a later time.

 For example, the following fragment defines three rules in the library with the name `number`.
 The rules will be stored in the global library and are referred